CDCgov/ixa-epi-isolation/docs/transmission_modifiers.md

 # Overview
-Infection attempts are not always successful (i.e. result in transmission) and many factors modify the probability of infection attempt success.
-These "transmission modifiers" can originate from the natural history of infection or from interventions, which are measures that are aimed to reduce the overall probability of transmission.
-For example, both cross-protective immunity, in the case of a natural modifiers, or wearing a facemask, in the case of intervention-based transmission modifiers, can lower the relative transmission potential of an infection attempt interaction.
+Many factors modify the probability of success of an infection attempt of an infectious individual.
+These "transmission modifiers" can originate from the natural history of disease (cross-protection from previous infection or vaccine) or from interventions aimed to reduce the overall probability of transmission (facemasks).
+These modifiers can reduce the probability of infection given a reduction in the transmissibility of the infectious individual, or the susceptibility of the individual being exposed.
+Combined, these factors may modify the probability of infection.
 Transmission modifiers are not strictly independent, nor is it convenient to repeatedly define their specific use cases, which would require independent querying that is repetitive and error-prone.
-To avoid these pitfalls, this module provides a framework to incorporate transmission modifiers in a flexible and generalized manner, such that all modifiers are detected and aggregated when assessing the relative transmission potential of an infection attempt.
+This module provides a framework to incorporate transmission modifiers in a flexible and generalized manner, such that all modifiers are detected and aggregated when assessing the relative transmission potential of an infection attempt.

 ## Hook to transmission manager
 In this module, we assume that an interaction between an infectious transmitter (I) and a